ortus-docs/coldbox-docs/intro/your-first-coldbox-application.md

 > You can find all our template skeletons here: [github.com/coldbox-templates](https://github.com/coldbox-templates)

-So let's create our first app using the _default_ template:
+So let's create our first app using the _default_ template skeleton _AdvancedScript_:

 ```bash
 coldbox create app MyApp